-Summer weather can be both wonderful and terrible!
+1. Summer weather can be both wonderful and terrible!
 What are some words you can use to describe the weather in this chapter?
 How do you feel about summer weather?

-Cooley Brook is a real brook in Longmeadow and can be found at Laurel Park.
-Johnny and Mother Lucy talk about where the brook starts and where it goes and taking time to explore while you are young.
+2. Johnny and Mother Lucy talk about where Cooley Brook starts and where it goes and taking time to explore while you are young.
 What do you think of Mother Lucy's advice?
 How does this conversation hint at Johnny's future as an adult?

-What do we learn about community through the scene of the Williams' house fire?
+3. What do we learn about community through the scene of the Williams' house fire?
 Do you think that sense of community still exists today?